Catalog Quick Links

 COSD 614 Clinical Diagnostics in Speech-Language Pathology

-This course provides advanced knowledge and skills in assessment principles, process, and applied practice.
-Through a case-based approach, students apply content knowledge to clinical cases in order to improve decision-making across assessments of speech sounds, language, voice, fluency, swallowing, and neurologically-based disorders.
-Students interact with actual and virtual clients and professionals to measure, analyze, and integrate information for diagnosis and clinical reporting.
-Clinical decision-making skills and rationale for test selection, administration, diagnosis, interpretation, and recommendations are considered.
+This course provides advanced knowledge and skills in assessment principles, processes, and applied practice.
+Through a case-based, client-centered approach, students apply content knowledge to clinical cases to improve decision-making across assessments of speech sounds, language, voice, fluency, swallowing, and neurologically based disorders.
+Students interact with live and simulated clients and other professionals to measure, analyze, and integrate information for diagnosis and clinical reporting.
+Emphasis is placed on selection, administration, and interpretation of standardized assessments, informal measures, and observational data.

 Number of Credits: 3